Gorzon38/BroforceOverhaulProject/BrosTrainedByTheGeneral/BrommandoTrained/README.md

 # Brommando Trained

-Rework Brommando to be better.
+Rework of some aspect of Brommando.

 * Brand new sprites made by BruxelasCouveRocko (Big Thanks !)
 * The Special follow Brommando